zlxs1317169/ProxyAI/DESCRIPTION.md

 ProxyAI is an AI-powered code assistant designed to help you with various programming activities.
 It's a powerful alternative to GitHub Copilot, AI Assistant, Codiumate, and other JetBrains plugins.

-## Code Assistant <sup><small>(new)</small></sup>

-Get multi-line edits based on your recent activity, open files and previous chat interactions.

-ProxyAI is the first JetBrains extension capable of suggesting modifications beyond the current cursor location.

-Learn more in our recent [blog post](https://tryproxy.io/blog/introducing-code-assistant).

 ## Highly Configurable

 Access top-tier language models (LLMs) with your own API key or use privately hosted models within your corporate network.